YJCHOO/Instant-Messenger/README.md

 # Pal

+Project has been deprecated.
+Due to Firebase library is not fully supported on Xamarin framework.

 Pal is an instant messaging app using Xamarin.Forms,Firebase Cloud Firestore and Firebase Storage.
 This project still in development and unusable.
 Currently support on Android device with Android 8.0(API 26).